danielealbano/cachegrand/README.md

 It's possible to find more information in the [docs'](https://github.com/danielealbano/cachegrand/blob/main/docs/) folder.

-cachegrand runs only on Linux on x86-64 (Intel and AMD) and aarch64 (ARMv8, e.g. Raspberry PI 4, Orange PI 5, etc.), we are planning to port it to more hardware (e.g. RISC) once will become more feature complete.
+cachegrand runs on Linux on x86-64 (Intel and AMD) and aarch64 (ARMv8, e.g. Raspberry PI 4, Orange PI 5, etc.), we are planning to port it to more hardware (e.g. RISC) once will become more feature complete.

 ### Benchmarks